samueldibella/samueldibella.github.io/writing.markdown

 ## book reviews
 #### Academic
+* [*Predict and Surveil: Data, Discretion and the Future of Policing* by Sarah Brayne](https://blogs.lse.ac.uk/lsereviewofbooks/2020/11/05/book-review-predict-and-surveil-data-discretion-and-the-future-of-policing-by-sarah-brayne/), 2020, *LSE Review of Books*
 * [*Ctrl+Z: The  Right to  Be  Forgotten* by Meg Leta Jones](https://ojs.library.queensu.ca/index.php/surveillance-and-society/article/view/13995), 2020, *Surveillance and Society*
 * [*The Infographic: A History of Data Graphics in News and Communications* by Dick Murray](https://blogs.lse.ac.uk/lsereviewofbooks/2020/06/16/book-review-the-infographic-a-history-of-data-graphics-in-news-and-communications-by-murray-dick/), 2020, *LSE Review of Books*
 * [*Abolish Silicon Valley: How to Liberate Technology from Capitalism* by Wendy Liu](https://entropymag.org/abolish-silicon-valley-wendy-liu/), 2020, *Entropy Magazine*